traveltowith

 What is so special about Fushimi Inari Taisha for with baby?

-1. Free and stroller-friendly entrance section
+1. Free entry and stroller-friendly up to first steps

 Recommended visit duration: 2–3 hours